santisq/PSParallelPipeline/README.md

 </div>

+`PSParallelPipeline` is a PowerShell module featuring the `Invoke-Parallel` cmdlet, designed to process pipeline input objects in parallel.
+It mirrors the capabilities of [`ForEach-Object -Parallel`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object) from PowerShell 7.0+, bringing this functionality to Windows PowerShell 5.1, surpassing the constraints of [`Start-ThreadJob`](https://learn.microsoft.com/en-us/powershell/module/threadjob/start-threadjob?view=powershell-7.4).

 PSParallelPipeline is a PowerShell Module that includes `Invoke-Parallel`, a cmdlet that allows for parallel processing of input objects, sharing similar capabilities as
 [`ForEach-Object -Parallel`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object) introduced in PowerShell v7.0.

-This project was inspired by RamblingCookieMonster's [`Invoke-Parallel`](https://github.com/RamblingCookieMonster/Invoke-Parallel) and is developed with Windows PowerShell 5.1 users in mind where the closest there is to parallel pipeline processing is [`Start-ThreadJob`](https://learn.microsoft.com/en-us/powershell/module/threadjob/start-threadjob?view=powershell-7.4).

-# What does this Module offer?
+# Why Use This Module?

-Except for [`-AsJob`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object?view=powershell-7.4#-asjob), this module offers the same capabilities as `ForEach-Object -Parallel` in addition to supporting [Common Parameters](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters), a missing feature in the _built-in_ cmdlet.
+Except for [`-AsJob`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object?view=powershell-7.4#-asjob), `Invoke-Parallel` delivers the same capabilities as `ForEach-Object -Parallel` and adds support for [Common Parameters](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_commonparameters)—a feature missing from the built-in cmdlet.

-## Pipeline streaming capabilities
+## Streamlined Pipeline Processing

 ```powershell
 Measure-Command {